rock3tmedia/milkstateApp/README.md

-# MilkshakeJS Framework
+# MilkstateJS Framework

-Instructions on using the milkshake.js framework.
+Instructions on using the Milkstate.js framework.

 ## About

-Milkshake is a Single Page App(SPA) PHP/MYSQL, and JavaScript based front and back end framework.
+Milkstate is a Single-page App(SPA) PHP/MYSQL(optional), and JavaScript based full-stack framework.

+The focus of this app was to build a smooth view-handler(router) by utilizing the History State API.

 ### Prerequisites

-PHP Version 5.5.34, MYSQL
+Apache 2.4, PHP Version 5.5.34, MYSQL, Node, Bower

 ### Installing

-Copy and paste the contents of the unzipped milkshake folder to your applications root directory.
+- Copy and paste the contents of the unzipped milkstate folder to your applications directory.

+- run npm install

+- Open and configure .htaccess accordingly.

 ## VIEW CONTROL - JSON STRUCTURE